Lead Front-End Developer

 Gi-Fi stands for Gigabit Wireless.
 It is ten times the current maximum wireless transfer rate usually within a range of 10 meters.
 It is the world’s first transceiver integrated on a single chip that operates at 60 GHz using CMOS (Complementary Metal Oxide Semiconductor) technology.
 It will allow wireless transfer of audio and video up to 5gb/s.
 It utilizes a 5mm square chip and a 1 mm wide antenna burning less than 2 milliwatts of power to transmit data wirelessly over short distances, much like Bluetooth.
-Gi-Fi technology provides many features such as ease of deployment, small form factor, enabling the future of information management, high speed of data transfer, low power consumption etc.
+Gi-Fi technology provides many features such as ease of deployment, small form factor, enabling the future of information management, high speed of data transfer, low power consumption, etc.

-The reason for pushing into GIFI technology is because of low rate, high power consumption, low range of frequency operations of earlier technologies i.e. Bluetooth and WI-FI.
+The reason for pushing into GIFI technology is because of the low rate, high power consumption, low range of frequency operations of earlier technologies i.e. Bluetooth and WI-FI.
 See the comparisons and features of those three technologies.

 Data transfer rate